Marcus Whitman Central School District

-The Marcus Whitman Central School District is a school district in Rushville, New York, United States, and served Rushville, Middlesex, and Gorham.
+The Marcus Whitman Central School District is a school district in Rushville, New York, United States, and serves Rushville, Middlesex, and Gorham.
 The superintendent is Dr. Christopher Brown.
 The district operates four schools: Marcus Whitman High School, Marcus Whitman Middle School, Gorham Elementary School, and Middlesex Valley Elementary School.

 Administration

 The district offices are located at 4100 Baldwin Road in Rushville.
 The current superintendent is Dr. Christopher Brown.